Razland/ReproducibleResearch_1/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

--Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.